ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step4/handson5.md

 <awarning>
 Debugging LPBAM application is not a trivial task if we really want to see low power consumption from MCU.

-In this chapter, we will provide indications on how to debug LPBAM application in low power mode
+In this chapter, we will provide indications on how to debug LPBAM application in low power mode.

+Attendees are not required to follow all the steps but the aim is to make you aware of LPBAM Debug strategies in STOP2
 </awarning>

 # 1- Debug PINS